dysphie/nmrih-team-healing/README.md

 - Team healing is slightly faster than self healing by default.
 - Players can break out of healing by crouching.
 - There's an exponential cooldown on healing attempts to prevent griefing.
-- Healing is disabled when zombies are too close.
+- (SM 1.11+ only) Healing is disabled when zombies are too close.
 Clients can toggle this protection off in their settings.

 ### Opting out